On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

-Moreover, according to Lemma \ref{L4.2}, there will be no oscillation near the stopping time $\tau^*$ on $\{\tau^*<\infty\}$ a.s..
-Then we have
+Furthermore, according to Lemma \ref{L4.2}, there will be no oscillation near the stopping time $\tau^*$ on $\{\tau^*<\infty\}$ a.s..
+It follows that

-Hence, similar as \eqref{D7}, there exists a nonnegative random variable $\delta$ which is positive on $\{\tau^*\le T\}$, such that the following statements hold a.s. on $\{\tau^*<\infty\}$,
+Hence, similar as \eqref{D7}, there exists a nonnegative random variable $\delta$ which is positive on $\{\tau^*\le T\}$, such that the following statements hold a.s. on $\{\tau^*\le T, |I_l| >1\}$,

 $\bullet$ (Step 2).
-In this step, we will study the dynamics in system \eqref{CS}, and follow the idea in Lemma \ref{P4.1} to construct a proper Lyapunov functional.
-For simplicity, we define a norm on $I_l$ as follows,
+In this step, we will study the dynamics of the system \eqref{CS}, and follow the idea in Proposition \ref{P4.1} to construct a proper Lyapunov functional.
+For simplicity, we introduce the following notations,

 According to \eqref{CS} and Section \ref{sec:2}, it is easy to get